Documentation Index

 2. Import SDK at application entry point

 For ESM applications, you cannot control import order within your application code because all imports are hoisted.
-Instead, use the --import flag.
+Instead, use the--import flag.

 Update your package.json scripts:

-Why --import is required for ESM: In ESM, all import statements are
+--import is required for ESM: In ESM, all import statements are

 hoisted and evaluated before any code runs, making it impossible to control

-The --import flag ensures SDK initialization happens in a separate phase before your application code loads, guaranteeing proper module interception.
+import order within a file.--import flag ensures SDK initialization happens in a separate phase before your application code loads, guaranteeing proper module interception.

 3. Update recording configurations

-Update the configuration file .tusk/config.yaml to include a recording section.
+Update the configuration file.tusk/config.yaml to include a recording section.

 If you’re testing Tusk Drift out locally for the first time, use fixed mode